JohnSnowLabs/langtest/docs/pages/docs/generate.md

 ```
 This method returns the produced testcases in form of a pandas data frame – making them easy to edit, filter, import, or export.
 We can manually review the list of generated test cases, and decide on which ones to keep or edit.

-The testcases dataframe looks something like the following:
+A sample testcases dataframe looks like the one given below:

 {:.table2}
 | category  | test_type |  original | test_case | expected_result |